 Yield 8 brownies

-Step #5: The batter is going to be very thick.
-Take the back of a spoon and do your best to level out the batter across the pan as evenly as possible.
+Step #3: Transfer the batter to the prepared loaf pan (it will be very thick).
+Using the back of the spoon, do your best to level out the batter across the pan.

 **The nutrition info for this recipe is based on the linked ingredients above**